-3.3.1. <OPENSF_INSTDIR>
+3.3.1. <OPENSF\INSTDIR>

-The installation directory of openSF is represented by <OPENSF_INSTDIR>.
+The installation directory of openSF is represented by <OPENSF\INSTDIR>.
 This path is fixed and it is determined at installation time (See Figure 3-5).
-In previous versions of the framework, \$OPENSF_HOME was used to signify the installation directory as well as the user work directory.
-The user work directory is now represented by \$E2E_HOME as detailed in section 3.3.2.
+In previous versions of the framework, \$OPENSF\HOME was used to signify the installation directory as well as the user work directory.
+The user work directory is now represented by \$E2E\HOME as detailed in section 3.3.2.

-3.3.2. \$E2E_HOME
+3.3.2. \$E2E\HOME

-\$E2E_HOME is an environment variable that indicates the path to the user work directory, that is, the folder where the user stores their working files. openSF uses it internally to resolve any relative paths in descriptors, modules and simulations e.g. to find a configuration or input file.
+\$E2E\HOME is an environment variable that indicates the path to the user work directory, that is, the folder where the user stores their working files. openSF uses it internally to resolve any relative paths in descriptors, modules and simulations e.g. to find a configuration or input file.
 This variable is also exported to the environment of running modules.

 Like other environment variables, its value is set through the system preferences window (see Section 4.5.1).
-If it is not defined, openSF will use the value of \$OPENSF_HOME to maintain backward compatibility.
-If \$OPENSF_HOME is also undefined, then \$E2E_HOME is set to <OPENSF_INSTDIR>.
-By default, the setup sets it to the root folder of the openSF installation, which would be similar to this (in a UNIX-like operating system):
+If it is not defined, openSF will use the value of \$OPENSF\HOME to maintain backward compatibility.
+If \$OPENSF\HOME is also undefined, then \$E2E\HOME defaults to the workspace folder as described in section 3.5.1.4.
+The user is recommended to tailor this value to their preferred path in the user's directory.